Irene Dunne: Legacy

 Dunne later said, "Cary Grant always said that I had the best timing of anybody he ever worked with."
 Lucille Ball admitted at an American Film Institute seminar that she based her comedic skills on Dunne's performance in Joy of Living, Joan Leslie called her an "outstanding example as a woman and a star."
 Charles Boyer described her having "an irrepressible youthfulness" and Ralph Bellamy described working in three films with her as "like a three-layered cake with candles[.
 She was] truly professional, extremely talented, and socially attractive and beautiful."
 When asked about life after retiring from baseball, Lou Gehrig stated he would want Dunne as a screen partner if he ever became a movie actor.
 Charles Mendl once called her one of the most attractive and fascinating women in the world "who has beauty as an accomplished actress and sophisticated conversationalist."
 Dunne told James Bawden in 1977: "Now don't you dare call me normal.
 I was never a Pollyanna.
 There was always a lot of Theodora in me."

+In 2006, a historical marker was erected on 105 E. Main Street in Madison, Indiana, to honor her contributions to the state.